 Thus the streets here are George Street, Queen Street, Princes Street, Hanover Street (for the royal family line George belonged to), St Andrew Square, Rose Street and Thistle Street (for the national flowers of Scotland and England).
 St Andrew Square was originally to be mirrored in St George Square at the west end of the city, but that square was eventually named Charlotte Square for King George's wife, Queen Charlotte Sophia of Mecklenberg-Strelitz.

 It took developers nearly 50 years to build the first phase of the New Town, spreading westwards from St Andrew Square, with the housing around Charlotte Square being completed in the 1820s.
 But the city continued growing in stages - seven major phases of development in all - spreading all the way out to the west, the north, and later to the east as well.
-Today everything north of Princes Street is broadly considered to be New Town.
+Today everything north of Princes Street (site of the iconic Scott Monument) is broadly considered to be New Town.